-- To assess and enhance

-the Bureau's corporate governance,

-including its systems of internal control,

-ethical conduct and probity,

-risk management, management

-information and internal audit

-- To ensure that appropriate

-procedures and controls are

-in place to provide reliability in

-the Bureau's financial reporting,

-safeguarding of assets,

-and compliance with the

-Bureau's responsibilities,

-regulatory requirements,

-policies and procedures

-- To oversee and enhance the quality and effectiveness of the Bureau's internal audit function, providing a structured reporting line for the Internal Auditor and facilitating the maintenance of their independence

-- Through the internal audit function, to assist the Board to deliver the Bureau's outputs efficiently, effectively and economically, so as to obtain best value for money and to optimise organisational performance in terms of quality, quantity and timeliness; and

-To maintain a strong and candid relationship with external auditors, facilitating to the extent practicable, an integrated internal/external audit process that optimises benefits to the Bureau.
+- To assess and enhance BHI's corporate governance, including its systems of internal control, ethical conduct and probity, risk management, management information and internal audit - To ensure that appropriate procedures and controls are in place to provide reliability in BHI's financial reporting, safeguarding of assets, and compliance with BHI's responsibilities, regulatory requirements, policies and procedures - To oversee and enhance the quality and effectiveness of BHI's internal audit function, providing a structured reporting line for the Internal Auditor and facilitating the maintenance of their independence - Through the internal audit function, to assist the Board to deliver BHI's outputs efficiently, effectively and economically, so as to obtain best value for money and to optimise organisational performance in terms of quality, quantity and timeliness; and - To maintain a strong and candid relationship with external auditors, facilitating to the extent practicable, an integrated internal/external audit process that optimises benefits to BHI.

-The Audit and Risk Management Committee comprises three members, including two persons who are not employees of, or contracted to, provide services to the Bureau.
+The Audit and Risk Management Committee comprises three members, including two persons who are not employees of, or contracted to, provide services to BHI.

-The Chairperson of the Audit and Risk Management Committee in 2012-13 was Mr Allan Cook who is the independent chair of the committee.
-The other members of the committee were Ms Gerry Brus (independent member), Mrs Liz Rummery AM (Board member) and the Bureau's Chief Executive Officer.
-The Audit and Risk Management Committee met on seven occasions during the financial year.
+The Chairperson of the Audit and Risk Management Committee in 2013-14 was Ms Gerry Brus and the independent committee member was Mr Peter Scarlett.
+The third member of the committee was Mrs Liz Rummery, AM who is a BHI Board member.
+The invitees to the committee are BHI's Chief Executive, Dr Jean-Frederic Levesque, Chief Audit Executive, Ros O'Sullivan and Chief Finance Officer, Robert Lagaida.
+The Audit and Risk Management Committee met on seven occasions during the financial year, two of these were special meetings to review financial statements.

-The Chairperson of the committee has right of access to the Director-General of the NSW Ministry of Health.
+The Chairperson of the Audit and Risk Management Committee has right of access to the Secretary of the NSW Ministry of Health.